-- Limiting competition: in some cases, companies look to dominate specific segments of a market, to retain a competitive advantage, for longer.
+In some cases, companies look to dominate specific segments of a market, to retain a competitive advantage, for longer.

-- Growth and expansion: horizontal integration can shortcut the growth and expansion within the same industry.
+Horizontal integration can shortcut the growth and expansion within the same industry.

-- Economies of scale: in theory, horizontal integration might help the merged companies to benefit from economies of scale.
+In theory, horizontal integration might help the merged companies to benefit from economies of scale.

-- Survival: in other cases, horizontal acquisition also helps in surviving a market getting increasingly competitive.
+In other cases, horizontal acquisition also helps in surviving a market getting increasingly competitive.

 What are the potential drawbacks of horizontal integration?

-- Market monopolies: horizontal integrations can limit competition, at the point of creating monopolies, which overall might reduce the options for consumers.
+Horizontal integrations can limit competition, at the point of creating monopolies, which overall might reduce the options for consumers.

-- Diseconomies of scale: while in theory horizontal integration can create economies of scale, in practice, from integrating two different groups in he same industry can also lead to the opposite, effect, diseconomies of scale.
+While in theory horizontal integration can create economies of scale, in practice, from integrating two different groups in he same industry can also lead to the opposite, effect, diseconomies of scale.

-- Cultural clashes: the hardest part of integrating or merging companies, might be about really making it work from a cultural standpoint.
+The hardest part of integrating or merging companies, might be about really making it work from a cultural standpoint.

 Horizontal integration case studies